 There was considerable difference in the way people perceived mining in the area.
-The large landed people of the community were able to higher prices for their land sold to the mine owners, the poorer people with less of tangible assets were caught up in the fast deteriorating environment.
+The large landed people of the community were able to higher prices for their land sold to the mine owners.
+The poorer people with less of tangible assets were caught up in the fast deteriorating environment.

-The prospects of the mines, the large hotel coming up in the area, the proposed helipad, the planned construction of a national highway cutting across the area, were seen as Alwar district
+The prospects of the mines, the large hotel coming up in the area, the proposed helipad, the planned construction of a national highway cutting across the area, were seen as signs of positive development.
+Whether one can consider this as the general sentiment in the area or not it was obvious that this was the perception of a sizable number of the articulate population.
+There were a number of rags to riches' stories within ten minutes as proof of prosperity.
+The rising land

-Brief profile of TBS
+Alwar district Brief profile of TBS